 When you have a media website with visitors from a language background other than your default, it’s best to switch to a multilingual website to ensure you do not lose your business and have a continuous growth.

 Do you have website visitors from non-English speaking countries?

 Do you know there are more than 40 Million native Spanish speakers in the USA out of which 72% prefer websites in their native language?
 Then there is Chinese, French and so on to name some of the most popular language based users which add up to 75% with English being only one-fourth.
 What are you doing to target these 75%?
 Why not zoom in on the less focused and make loyal customers out of them?
 To them, you are not just another digital media company delivering the same old content from places they don’t relate to, to them you are more of their national daily.

 How do you cater to your web visitors if they are non-English Speaking users?

 Do you display the content in the same default language?
 You might have translated the content but then there is page layout, word spacing and expansion and contraction per language requires you to have a site which can handle such flexibility

 Are you equipped to make changes for every new language that you add to your list?

 Adding a new language to your website comes with challenges.
 Are you looking for answers that handle the complexity of language translation requirements?
-Are you thinking how to organize your content.
-You have blogs, headlines which links other articles together, out of that what all can be translated and shown to the users?
+Are you thinking how to organize your content?
+You have blogs, headlines which link other articles together, out of that what all can be translated and shown to the users?
 All of it or only the basic content?

 Will it affect to have an interface that speaks the language of your target market?

-Of course your website does not target people of one language.
-And having a mono lingual website gives you a limited audience, which is a loss for your business.
-Hence its about time for you to customize your website to accommodate new languages
+Of course, your website does not target people of one language.
+And having a monolingual website gives you a limited audience, which is a loss for your business.
+Hence it is about time for you to customize your website to accommodate new languages